Matsuo Bashō: Rise to fame

 Despite his success, Bashō grew dissatisfied and lonely.
 He began to practice Zen meditation, but it seems not to have calmed his mind.
 In the winter of 1682 his hut burned down, and shortly afterwards, in early 1683, his mother died.
 He then traveled to Yamura, to stay with a friend.
 In the winter of 1683 his disciples gave him a second hut in Edo, but his spirits did not improve.
 In 1684 his disciple Takarai Kikaku published a compilation of him and other poets, Shriveled Chestnuts (虚栗, Minashiguri).
 Later that year he left Edo on the first of four major wanderings.

 Bashō traveled alone, off the beaten path, that is, on the Edo Five Routes, which in medieval Japan were regarded as immensely dangerous; and, at first Bashō expected to simply die in the middle of nowhere or be killed by bandits.
 However, as his trip progressed, his mood improved, and he became comfortable on the road.
 Bashō met many friends and grew to enjoy the changing scenery and the seasons.
 His poems took on a less introspective and more striking tone as he observed the world around him:

 The trip took him from Edo to Mount Fuji, Ueno, and Kyoto.
 He met several poets who called themselves his disciples and wanted his advice; he told them to disregard the contemporary Edo style and even his own Shriveled Chestnuts, saying it contained "many verses that are not worth discussing".
 Bashō returned to Edo in the summer of 1685, taking time along the way to write more hokku and comment on his own life:

 When Bashō returned to Edo he happily resumed his job as a teacher of poetry at his bashō hut, although privately he was already making plans for another journey.
 The poems from his journey were published as Nozarashi Kikō (野ざらし紀行).

-In early 1686, he composed one of his best-remembered haiku:
+In early 1686, Bashō composed one of his best-remembered haiku:

-Historians believe this poem became instantly famous: in April, the poets of Edo gathered at the bashō hut for a haikai no renga contest on the subject of frogs that seems to have been a tribute to Bashō's hokku, which was placed at the top of the compilation.
-Bashō stayed in Edo, continuing to teach and hold contests, with an excursion in the autumn of 1687 when he traveled to the countryside for moon watching, and a longer trip in 1688 when he returned to Ueno to celebrate the Lunar New Year.
-At home in Edo, Bashō sometimes became reclusive: he alternated between rejecting visitors to his hut and appreciating their company.
-At the same time, he enjoyed his life and had a subtle sense of humor, as reflected in his hokku:
+This poem became instantly famous.
+In April, the poets of Edo gathered at the bashō hut for a haikai no renga contest on the subject of frogs that seems to have been a tribute to Bashō's hokku, which was placed at the top of the compilation.
+For the rest of the year, Bashō stayed in Edo, continuing to teach and hold contests.

+In the autumn of 1687 he journeyed to the countryside for moon watching, and made a longer trip in 1688 when he returned to Ueno to celebrate the Lunar New Year.
+Back home in Edo, Bashō sometimes became reclusive: alternating between rejecting visitors to his hut and appreciating their company.
+At the same time, he retained a subtle sense of humor, as reflected in his hokku: